- Evaluate your organizational readiness to build an in-house optimization program

 Imagine that you would like to perform ideation and build the roadmap in-house, and you expect the agency to implement experiments and provide results.
 Many solutions partners specialize in building effective processes and can provide helpful insights to make your roadmap successful.
 Give them the opportunity to help guide your program.
 If your needs cohere around a tight skill set, such as technical skills, consider hiring a junior developer instead.

 What will a solutions partner or agency do?

 Every agency is different, so you may find that one partner has strengths in a certain type of work but another does not.
 There are, however, a few areas that commonly cause friction.

 To avoid complications, pay attention to the scope of your contract.
-For example, you hire an agency to optimize your website with Optimizely.
+For example, you hire an agency to optimize your website with Optimizely Experimentation.
 Should you ask them to build the Marketo email campaigns that send traffic to the experiences you deliver on the landing page through Optimizely?
-Perhaps, but you may need take another look at your contract together.
+Perhaps, but you may need to take another look at your contract together.

 Or, perhaps you hire a solutions partner to help your program with research and results analysis for three months.
 Eventually, this job will belong to a team member.
 Can the agency train your team member and walk her through the process at each stage?
 Agencies will help you grow your program, but some may not have the time to directly mentor an individual.